TheKnightCoder/Ansible-Networking/README.md

 To access an index in a array use square brackets [i] and to access a variable within a object use dot separators. e.g. `{{ interfaces[1].name }}` will refer to `Fa0/2`

-To find out more about host and group variables visit [invnetory docs](http://docs.ansible.com/ansible/latest/intro_inventory.html#hosts-and-groups).
+To find out more about host and group variables visit [inventory docs](http://docs.ansible.com/ansible/latest/intro_inventory.html#hosts-and-groups).
 To find out more about variable visit [variable docs](http://docs.ansible.com/ansible/latest/playbooks_variables.html)

 Vars in Excel sheet